Board of Directors

-Dr. Sylvia A. Martínez has been an educator for 34 years, 23 years as a teacher and 9 years in administration.
-She earned a Master’s and BA degree from ENMU (with endorsements in Bilingual Education and TESOL) and her doctorate from Kansas State University in 2007.
-For the past 6 years she has served as principal of La Casita Elementary in Clovis, NM.
-She is proud to see how bilingual education has evolved in the last 30 years.
-The tireless advocacy from New Mexico educators to ensure that students learned a second language and/or kept their native language have always given her great pride and satisfaction in being part of this movement.
-Sylvia currently lives in Portales, NM with her husband, Carlos Anaya, who is also an educator and advocate for bilingual education.
+Dr. Sylvia A. Martínez is an educator and advocate for multilingual education.
+She earned a Master’s and BA degree from ENMU (with endorsements in Bilingual Education and TESOL) and completed work on her doctorate from Kansas State University in 2007.
+Her tireless advocacy to ensure that students keep their native language and learn English has given her great pride and satisfaction in being part of the multilingual tradition in New Mexico schools and communities.

 Viridiana Cisneros is an educator for Albuquerque Public Schools with experience in bilingual education, including English language development.
 She received a Bachelor of Science in Bilingual Elementary Education from the University of New Mexico, graduating Summa Cum Laude, and a Master of Arts in Educational Leadership as a Ben Lujan Fellow from New Mexico Highlands University.
 She is a member of the Bilingual Multicultural Education Advisory Council, where she serves as co-chair advocating for students and educators in bilingual programs across New Mexico, and is a member of the Board of Directors of Dual Language Education of New Mexico.
 In recent years, Viridiana has had the opportunity to rebuild an elementary dual language program and coach bilingual and TESOL-endorsed teachers.
 She has also collaborated with the New Mexico Public Education Department, the Center for the Education and Study of Diverse Populations, and Regions 13 in providing strategies for educators and parents to support English learners.
 As a multilingual, Viridiana understands the importance and empowerment of teaching students in their heritage language and giving them the tools to acquire higher levels of English proficiency.